mishkagitaristi/minigame/README.md

 - **Data Persistence**: Scores saved in browser local storage
 - **Reset Option**: Clear all scores with confirmation dialog

+### Data Persistence & Privacy

+- **Local Storage**: Your top 10 scores and game history are automatically saved in your browser's local storage.
+This ensures your progress and best scores are kept even if you close or refresh the page.
+- **Privacy**: No data is sent to any server—everything stays on your device.
+- **Reset Option**: You can clear all saved scores at any time using the reset button in the scoreboard panel.

 ### Score Calculation
 - Each caught object = 1 point
 - Scores are only saved for completed games (score > 0)